 Renewable energy, marine technology, advanced materials and environmental technology are all key industry sectors in Maine, according to the Maine Department of Economic and Community Development.
-Training at career and technical schools in Maine can prepare you for entry-level jobs in these sectors and more, all for less time and money than a university degree.
+Training at trade schools in Maine can prepare you for entry-level jobs in these sectors and more, all for less time and money than a university degree.

 Choosing the right training program for your local economy can provide an even bigger boost to your job search.
 Students in the Bangor area might do well to study health care or manufacturing, since those industries are well-represented among the city's top employers.
 Aspiring construction pros might want to consider the area around Sanford — York County is the fastest growing county in the state.